conradakunga/Blog/_posts/2026-05-19-using-reserved-words-for-columns-in-sql-server.md

     - SQL Server
 ---

-Generally, it is advisable not to use reserved words for your column names in Microsoft SQL Server.
-Or, for that matter, any other database.
+Generally, it is advisable **not** to use [reserved words](https://learn.microsoft.com/en-us/sql/t-sql/language-elements/reserved-keywords-transact-sql?view=sql-server-ver17) for your column names in [Microsoft SQL Server](https://www.microsoft.com/en-us/sql-server).
+Or, for that matter, **any other database**.

 Take this example: